What is the pH of Honey?

 The scale ranges from 0 to 14 – with pure water being in the middle at 7.0.
 Distilled water is a neutral substance that is neither more acid or base.
 Anything above 7 is considered basic and anything below is acid.

-The more acid something is the lower the pH.
-This is not necessarily a bad thing but any substance that is very high (very acidic) or very low (very base) can cause reactions with other substances and be dangerous.
+The more acidic something is the lower the pH.
+This is not necessarily a good or bad thing.
+But any substance that is very high (very acidic) or very low (very base) can cause reactions with other substances.

 Acids Found in Pure Honey